warguns/coffee-waitress-esp8266/README.md

-# coffee-waitress-esp8266
+# Coffee Machine Waitress

-automate your coffee machine using an esp8266
+Automante your coffee machine using an ESP8266